Internal Transfer to Engineering

 For complete curriculum and major affiliation requirements, as well as contact information for individual department offices, students should see the Engineering Undergraduate Handbook for the year that they matriculated to Cornell.

 To be considered for internal transfer, there must be an indication that affiliating with a major is feasible and successful completion of courses in mathematics, chemistry, computer science, physics, and engineering that conform to the requirements of the Engineering Common Curriculum.
 The College of Engineering does not accept internal transfer students who are "undeclared" or unaffiliated in their major intentions.
 Students should meet with a professional academic advisor in Engineering Advising and review the affiliation criteria for their intended major in the Engineering Undergraduate Handbook Students may also want to meet with the Office of Internal Transfer and Concurrent Degree early in their college career.
-Prior to their meetings, students should review the Internal Transfer Frequently Asked Questions below.
+Prior to their meetings, students should review the Frequently Asked Questions below.
 Students should communicate with their current college about requirements for good academic standing.

 All candidates for an undergraduate degree in engineering must spend at least four semesters or an equivalent period of instruction as full-time students at Cornell.
 They must also spend at least three semesters of this time affiliated with an engineering major.
+Additional eligibility requirements are as follows:

 Review the Frequently Asked Questions below;